jthingelstad/foreground/README.md

     # Allow User CSS, mostly for skin testing
     $wgAllowUserCss = true;

-## Wikis Using Foreground
+## Using Foreground

+There is a [mailing list to discuss Foreground](http://lists.thingelstad.com/cgi-bin/mailman/listinfo/foreground-l).
+Please join to connect with others and explore questions about using Foreground on your wiki.
 You can see a list of wikis with [Foreground installed at WikiApiary](http://wikiapiary.com/wiki/Skin:Foreground).